 When a model is to be compared with its corresponding system in order to establish equivalence, a set of system properties has to be selected as a point of view for the comparison.
 This set of system properties, the comparison properties, are evaluated both with respect to the observed system behavior and with respect to the results from analyzing the model.
-The comparison properties typically include explicitly defined system properties of interest but may also include other system properties, in order to increase the coverage of the comparison.
-These supporting properties are of low interest when analyzing the model, but contain a lot of information about the behavior of the system.
+The comparison properties typically include explicitly defined system requirements and other system properties of interest but may also include system properties that is of less interrest when analysing the model in order to increase the coverage of the comparison.
+These supporting properties may be affected by many aspects of the system and characherize the temporal behavior.
 A typical supporting property could be the average number of messages in a message queue.

-Selecting the appropriate comparison properties is very important in order to get a valid comparison.
+Selecting the appropriate system properties for the comparison is very important in order to get a valid comparison.
 As many system properties as practically possible should be included in the set of comparison properties in order to get high confidence in the comparison.
 If too few relevant system properties are included a partially mismatching model might be accepted and regarded as valid.
 In [4], this is mentioned as the model user's risk.
 However, if some of the comparison properties are irrelevant, there is a risk of rejecting a valid model due to differences in irrelevant system properties.
 Rejection of a valid model has mentioned in [4] as the model builder's risk.

 The selected system properties should not only be relevant, but also be of different types in order to compare a variety of aspects of the temporal behavior.
-In this paper we have identified four types of timing related properties:
+In this paper we have identified three general types of system properties, related the temporal behavior of systems:

 - response-time properties,

-- event pattern properties,

-- synchronization properties, and
+- pattern properties, and

-- message buffer properties.
+- resource utilization properties.